QuantumSavory/Quantikz.jl/README.md

 savetex(circuit, filename)
 ```

+As mentioned, `quantikz`, `standalone`, `pdflatex`, and `convert` are required.
+You can get the first three by installing most up-to-date TeX distributions like `texlive`, just be sure to install the full distribution with all subpackages. `convert` is part of ImageMagick and is necessary for the pdf-to-png conversion.

 If you need some of the more advanced features of the `quantikz` TeX macros that are not implemented here yet, you can edit the string directly, or more conveniently, you can generate the 2D array of macros that makes up the string:

 ```